 “I aim to introduce both locals and visitors to the people, places, and food that define Vermont.
 I want my guests to become a part of Vermont’s evolving agricultural story,” Chris Howell, owner of Vermont Farm Tours, said.
 “Farm tours provide a vital bridge between food and the people who make it.
 When a guest experiences real food on the farm it comes from, she’s going to think differently about food at the grocery store from the area she lives in, and is more likely to seek out a relationship with nearby producers and share that connection with others.”

 Howell doesn’t view the farm simply as a pretty site and a backdrop for tasting the food, but as a business that grows the food, acts as an environmental steward, and provides a living to the farmer.
 The underlying story of the farmer who grew the food being enjoyed on the tours is key, and serves as an impetus to increases local food sales, he said.

 “Tasting real food on the soil it comes from, with the person who made it, will create a lifetime customer,” Howell said.

 Finding the fit

 Events of all types require various inputs of time and labor to organize and to run.
 Employees to meet, greet and direct guests, make sales, and answer questions are vital for anything beyond a small self-serve farm stand or u-pick venture.
-Signs directing customers to public areas, posted farm rules and an emergency contact number are recommended at a minimum for visitor safety and farm liability reasons whenever visitors venture beyond the farm gate.
+Signs directing customers to public areas posted farm rules and an emergency contact number is recommended at a minimum for visitor safety and farm liability reasons whenever visitors venture beyond the farm gate.